rerun-io/rerun-docs/docs/getting-started/logging-python.md

 ### Closing

 This closes our whirlwind tour of Rerun.
-We've barely scratched the surface of what's possible, but this should have hopefully given you plenty pointers to start experimenting!
+We've barely scratched the surface of what's possible, but this should have hopefully given you plenty pointers to start experimenting.

 To go further, have a look at some of our other [examples](./examples).